hhchien/Big_Project/readme.txt

 Bai2.c:
 Read data from file "bag.inp" and print to screen
 In bag.int:
-Fisrt line include two integers: first for number of objects and second for max weight the bag cna carry After that there is one line for each object include weight, value and name In the screen:
+Fisrt line include two integers: first for number of objects and second for max weight the bag can carry After that there is one line for each object include weight, value and name In the screen:
 Fisrt line for max value the bag can carry